 Turn Down the Heat

 We know it’s tempting — especially when it’s freezing outside — but scalding showers tend to dry out the skin.
 That’s because hot water strips your skin of the natural oils that ordinarily lock in moisture.
-If you look like a freshly-boiled lobster when you hop out of the shower, turn that heat down.
-“It’s also best to avoid activities (like scrubbing) that remove excess oil from the skin,” Alster explains.
-In other words, take it easy when exfoliating if you notice your skin becoming dry.
+So if you look like a freshly-boiled lobster when you hop out of the shower, turn that heat down.
+“It’s also best to avoid activities, like scrubbing, that remove excess oil from the skin,” Alster explains.
+In other words, take it easy when exfoliating if you notice your skin becoming increasingly dry.

 Invest in a Humidifier

 Lower humidity during the winter means the water in your skin evaporates quicker, which gives you that dry and flaky feeling.
 Unfortunately, central heating in your home or apartment can just exacerbate that dryness.
 But there’s a simple compromise: “If you’re constantly heating your house, it may be beneficial to purchase a humidifier,” Rossi suggests.
 “That’s because the heat can really dry out your skin, but using a humidifier will combat this.”